MicrosoftDocs/fabric-docs/docs/onelake/security/fabric-onelake-security.md

 ## OneLake data access roles (Preview)

-OneLake data access roles (Preview) allows users to create custom roles within a lakehouse and to grant read permissions only to the specified folders when accessing OneLake.
+OneLake data access roles (Preview) allow users to create custom roles within a lakehouse and to grant read permissions only to the specified folders when accessing OneLake.
 For each OneLake role, users can assign users, security groups or grant an automatic assignment based on the workspace role.

 :::image type="content" source=".\media\folder-level-security.png" alt-text="Diagram showing the structure of a data lake connecting to separately secured containers.":::